GroundhogLighting/emp/Readme.md

 Despite being wrong, this theory will sound highly familiar to anyone who has read about [Backward Ray-tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) algorithms.

-## Relevant features
+## Relevant Emp_core features

-- **Cross-platform:** Emp is designed to work on Linux, macOS and Windows... although it has only been developed and tested on Windows so far.
+- **Cross-platform:** Emp is designed to work on Linux, macOS and Windows... although it has been tested only on one macOS and one Windows PC.
-- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Emp is built upon years of experience, research and testing.
+- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Emp_core is
+built upon years of experience, research and testing.
-- **Capable of reading CAD formats:** Emp was designed in order to work directly from different CAD files.
+- **Capable of reading CAD formats:** Emp_core was designed in order to work directly from different CAD files.
 SKB format is the only one supported for now.
-- **Scriptable:** Thanks to [Lua](https://www.lua.org/), Emp can be scripted and thus used for research and practice in a very efficient way.
-This also helps non-experts programmers help develop new features and functions in the shape of scripts.
+- **Embeddable:** Written in C++, Emp_core can be embedded in several other tools.
-- **Do not repeat processes:** Based on Groundhog's simulation manager, Emp was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
+- **Do not repeat processes:** Based on Groundhog's simulation manager, Emp_core was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
 - **Parallel computing:** Thanks to [Intel Threading Building Blocks](https://github.com/01org/tbb), Emp's Task Manager can schedule tasks and use parallel computing to leverage all the power in your machine and reduce calculation time.
-- **Embeddable:** Emp was designed to be shipped with Groundhog and/or other tools.

 ## Important notice

-So far, the SKP models that are read by Emp are meant to be created with Groundhog.
+So far, the SKP models that are read by Emp_core are meant to be created with Groundhog.
 This is because a Groundhog model is a simple SKP model with metadata added to it, enabling Emp to understand what surface is 'real' and what surface is, for examaple, a workplane.